benland/basket-lili/README.md

 ## Deploy

-Run `npm deploy` to build and upload the app to Firebase hosting.
+Run `npm run deploy` to build and upload the app to Firebase hosting.